Jesús Montero: Toronto Blue Jays

 On March 27, 2016, Montero was designated for assignment by the Mariners, and the following day, was claimed by the Toronto Blue Jays off of waivers.
 The Blue Jays assigned Montero to the Buffalo Bisons of the International League on April 1, outrighting him off of their 40-man roster.

-At the end of the season Montero had a .317 batting average and 122 hits in 126 games, and was named an International League post-season All Star.
+In 126 games for the Triple–A Buffalo Bisons, Montero slashed .317/.349/.438 with 11 home runs and 60 RBIs, and was named an International League post-season All Star.
 He was also named to appear in the Triple-A All-Star Game.

-After the conclusion of the regular season, Montero was suspended for 50 games for testing positive for a banned substance.
+After the conclusion of the regular season, Montero was suspended for 50 games for testing positive for dimethylbutylamine, a banned substance.
+He elected free agency on November 7.

 Baltimore Orioles

-On January 3, 2017, Montero agreed to minor league contract with the Baltimore Orioles.
-After serving his suspension, he made his season debut for the Norfolk Tides of the International League.
+On January 3, 2017, Montero agreed to a minor league contract with the Baltimore Orioles.
+After serving his suspension, he made his season debut for the Norfolk Tides of the International League after he was activated on May 31.
 After batting .143 with 14 strikeouts in 49 at bats, the Orioles released Montero on June 27.

 Sultanes de Monterrey

-On July 11, 2017, Montero signed with the Sultanes de Monterrey of the Mexican Baseball League.
-He was released before the start of the 2018 season on January 23, 2018.
+On July 11, 2017, Montero signed with the Sultanes de Monterrey of the Mexican League.
+In 21 appearances for the Sultanes, he slashed .349/.406/.446 with one home run and 17 RBI.
+Montero was released before the start of the ensuing season on January 23, 2018.